dvfrancis/hi-lo-card-game/README.md

 #### Future Features

+- Add the ability to play the classic version of higher-or-lower.
+- Add the ability to play the switch version of higher-or-lower.
-- Expand site to include other card games.
+- Expand site to include different card games.
 - Add ability for users to create an account.
 - Allow users to be place real wagers in a currency of their choice.